-Excellent on all fronts including price sub $30.
+Excellent on all fronts for sub $30.
 Bottled at 43% which makes it a great sipper.
 If I were to fault it I would say it's a bit generic and lacking a wow factor.
-But really it's far to good and enjoyable to care about that minor petty thing.
+But really it's far to good and enjoyable at it's price point to care about such a minor and petty thing.

 Al naso non regala sentori particolarmente dominati,arriva fatto l'alcool a coprire tutto.
 In bocca subito forte l'alcool che lascia il posto a pepe e erba verde.
 Il finale non é granché e lascia un po di amaro in bocca

 UPDATE: Whenever I drink rum I let them breath in the glass for about 10 minutes.
 I did the same when I originally posted this rum and the initial results were such.
 However I had a feeling something was wrong with this batch as a whole, like the factory missed a mixing step.
 The smoke flavor was just way too high to be normal.
 I figured to get the smokey taste out would be just to stir it.
 So I poured the whole bottle in a pryex glass and put it on the stirrer and stirred for about 20 minutes.
 After having the whole room smell like a burning log I took it off the stirrer and tried it.
 MUCH better, the flavors are all there like they should be.
 Definitely can get the argicole taste now.
 And doesn't taste like a burning log anymore.
 Still not that good but enough to be enjoyable in a rum and coke.